 Something is Missing/Present

-mixed media, Spring 2020
+mixed media, Spring 2020 to present

-It started with making a red painting for a friend, then a green one for a community art project, and then an orange one for a friend.
-I knew the colors were connected to our chakras, energy centers in our body as described in yoga.
+A friend shared how colors were connected to our chakras, energy centers in our body as described in yoga.
 (Read more about chakras.)
 The paintings inspired me to go back to yoga after a gap of 8-10 years.
-The first teacher I happened to pick was a chakra expert and gong master.
-I had never experienced any of this before.
+The first teacher I happened to pick was a “chakra expert” and “gong master.”
+I had never experienced any of this when I had taken yoga before.
+Things had changed so much.
 The class experienced the vibrations of the gong which the teacher said cleared the chakras.
 I now saw the colors I had been painting!

 Something is Missing:Present_Red.jpg

-Something is Missing/Present: Grounding
+Something is Missing/Present:

-Mixed media on canvas
+Mixed media on canvas, 2020

 I created this big, bright red painting in April 2020 for a friend who had left an abusive marriage and had moved into a new apartment.
 Completely unsettled, she said she missed her favorite things—her red things.